asdalexander/Genome-Variant-Calling-Pipeline/README.md

 # Variant Calling Pipeline

-This variant calling pipeline has been used in a research setting to process FASTQ-formatted reads from exome sequencing, and call variants against the GRCh38 reference genome.
+This variant calling pipeline was assembled for use in a research setting in order to process FASTQ-formatted reads from exome sequencing, and call variants against the GRCh38 human reference genome.

+## Running the Pipeline in its Current State
+- FASTQ-formatted files are placed in ../00_Data/original_reads
+- Resource files are downloaded using the scripts in corresponding directories, these include:
+  - Bowtie2 index files (../00_Data/bowtie2_index/DTN_get_index.sh)
+  - GRCh38 human reference genome (../00_Data/reference/DTN_get_reference_genome.sh)
+- Pipeline steps should be executed one-at-a-time by running each shell file in order and waiting for the batch of samples to complete before moving to the next step.
+Each step is indicated by the directory prefix.
+Subdirectories also follow these prefixes.
+  - For example: ../01_QC/01_FastQC/FastQC.sh is executed, then ../01_QC/02_MultiQC/MultiQC.sh

+## Future State
+- Ideally this will be automated so that eligible tasks that can be run in parallel.
+A diagram of this state is shown below.

-## Sources
+## Tools Used and Sources
 #### FastQC:
 Andrews, S. (2010).
 FastQC:  A Quality Control Tool for High Throughput Sequence Data [Online].
 Available online at: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/​